Collaboration & Workflows

 Delete content item

-The third option is to delete the content item that triggers the automation.
+The third option is to delete the content item when the automation triggers.
 This can be useful if you want to delete a content item after it has expired.

 4. Test your automation